 Like other currencies, the Dollar, the Pound and the Franc, originally, the Rupee was backed by real tangible wealth in the form of a precious metal.
 In the case of the Dollar, it was gold, in the case of the Rupee it was silver.
 This system stabilized the value of the monetary unit both internally within the country and externally in international trade.
 The evidence for this was that the standard prices of gold in 1910 were almost the same level they were in 1890.
-Today, there is sufficient gold and silver in the world to support the actual economy, transactions such as buying and selling food, clothing, shelter, luxuries, manufacturing machinery and technology and so on.
+Today, there is sufficient gold and silver in the world to support the actual economy, transactions such as buying and selling food, clothing, shelter, manufacturing machinery luxuries. and technology and so on.
 However, due to capitalist practices, the demand for the creation of money outstripped the supply of gold and silver.
 The states abandoned the precious metal standard, so that currency became backed only by the authority over the state, allowing more and more notes to be printed, without being backed fully by gold and silver, such that each new note has less value than previously.
 However, money is used to buy commodities and services, so the money became worth less, if not almost worthless.
 More of it was needed to buy, so the price of all commodities and services began to rise.
 Continuous rises in price is now so much part of the system that inflation is a widespread measure of how fast they are rising.
-Thus, the rupee that was once worth over eleven grams of silver before the British occupation, after over two hundred years of the capitalist system is now worth around one nine hundredth's (1/900th) of a gram of silver.
-Before America's war on Muslims in Afghanistan and Iraq..., 30.97 Rupees were needed to buy a single US Dollar, and then during the Musharraf-Aziz regime on Friday 15 August 2008 it rose to 76.9 Rupees with inflation in Pakistan at its highest ever in 30 years.
-And now in January 2013, under the Kayani-Zardari regime over 98 Rupees are required to buy a single US dollar.
-With each passing year, the Rupee is worth less and can buy less with huge increases in prices, such that buying meat is beyond the reach of most, fruit is a luxury and vegetables are becoming a great burden.
-Today, the Rupee is worth less than a Paisa was a few decades ago.
-Despite the false reassuring claims of the government to the contrary, the Rupee is collapsing constantly, which is leading to huge increases in prices.
-Yet, the government continues to print more and more money unheeding of the dire consequences, busily digging a grave for the lifeblood of the economy, its currency.
+Thus, the rupee that was once worth over eleven grams of silver before the British occupation, after over two hundred years of the capitalist system is now worth around one nine hundredth (1/900th) of a gram of silver.